 The next stop on your one day in Bologna itinerary is Piazza Santo Stefano, home to the basilica of the same name.
 This large Catholic church is nicknamed “Seven Churches”, due to the complex of seven different chapels located within, making it feel like a small town in itself.

-The church dates back to the 5th century, and is an example of Romanesque architecture, made of the characteristic red bricks of Bologna.
+The church dates from the 5th century, and it is an example of Romanesque architecture, made of the characteristic red bricks of Bologna.

 Torre degli Asinelli